gmdfalk/blockify/README.md

 - Enable/disable Player: Shows and enables resp. hides and disables the mini audio player (interlude player) below the button which will play music instead of commercials.
 - Prev, Play/Pause, Next (bottom): Media buttons to control the interlude player.
 - Browse: Allows you to open m3u-playlists and/or audio files on the fly.
 You can select multiple items and combine playlists with audio files.
 The player will automatically load those and discard the previous playlist.
-- Autoresume: If enabled, the interlude player will switch back to Spotify as soon as the commercials ends.
+- Autoresume: If enabled, the interlude player will switch back to Spotify as soon as the commercials end.
 If disabled, the current interlude song will be finished before switching back to Spotify.

 ##### Interlude Music
 From version 1.4 onwards blockify can play music of your choice during commercial breaks.